MSmit1992/Chapter1-MLmodel_Validation/README.md

 - Ventrally attached to a collar
 - Attached to a harness, with the activity monitor resting on the left shoulder blade

-While wearing the accelerometers, cats were videorecorded.
-Videorecordings were used to score the behaviour of cats.
+While wearing the accelerometers, cats were video recorded.
+Video recordings were used to score the behaviour of cats.

 [ActiGraph wGT3X-BT](https://actigraphcorp.com/actigraph-wgt3x-bt/) accelerometers were used.

 # [Step 2: Feature engineering](https://github.com/MSmit1992/Cat_Accelerometry/tree/main/Step%202:%20Feature%20engineering)
 Acceleration data was sampled at a frequency of 30 Hz (raw data).
-A total of 32 predictor variabes were derived from the raw x,y,z accelerometer data and summarized into 1 second epochs.
+A total of 32 predictor variables were derived from the raw x,y,z accelerometer data and summarized into 1 second epochs.

 # [Step 3: Data preparation](https://github.com/MSmit1992/Cat_Accelerometry/tree/main/Step%203:%20Data%20preparation)
 Following step 2, you now have a file for each cat containing the 32 predictor variables.
 The next step is to merge this data with scored behaviour (annotated) data.